-Review these steps if you e-Filed your tax return and it got rejected because somebody, such as an ex-spouse, or as a result identity theft has already claimed one or more of your dependents on his or her tax return.
+Review these steps if you e-Filed your tax return and it got rejected because somebody, such as an ex-spouse or as a result identity theft, has already claimed one or more of your dependents on his or her tax return.
 Keep in mind, an accepted tax return is not a guarantee to also have the right to claim the dependents on that return.

 Steps to Take After Somebody Incorrectly or Fraudulently Claimed Your Dependent(s)

 Let's say you prepared and e-Filed your tax return and the IRS rejected it with the message that one or more dependents have been claimed on another taxpayer's tax return.
-Or, you received IRS Notice CP87A OR CP75A because the IRS received a tax return from somebody claiming a qualifying child as a dependent the same social security number as a dependent listed on your tax return.
+Or, you received IRS Notice CP87A or CP75A because the IRS received a tax return from somebody claiming a qualifying child as a dependent with the same social security number as a dependent listed on your tax return.

 General information on fraudulent tax returns: If you think you are a victim of identify theft, you can request a copy of a fraudulent return via Form 4506-F.